Good Morning Club

-Good Morning Club was a morning television program shown on TV5.
-The show debuted on February 6, 2012. replacing Sapul sa Singko and Kumare Klub, this show aired every Mondays to Fridays, 5:30 to 7:00 AM (PST), and was also simulcast with AksyonTV.
-It was replaced by Aksyon sa Umaga.
+Good Morning Club is a Philippine television news broadcasting and talk show broadcast by TV5.
+Originally hosted by Paolo Bediones, Martin Andanar, Cheryl Cosim, Chiqui Roa-Puno, Shalala, Lucky Mercado, Amy Perez, Maka Tawanan, Christine Bersola-Babao and April Gustillo, it aired from February 6, 2012 to July 18, 2014, replacing Sapul sa Singko and Kumare Klub and was replaced by Aksyon sa Umaga.
+Andanar, Cosim, Grace Lee, Lourd de Veyra, Twink Macaraig, Tuesday Vargas, Ina Zara, Trish Roque, Laila Chikadora, Jun Sabayton, and Mon Gualvez. serve as the final hosts.
+This show aired every Mondays to Fridays, 5:30 to 7:00 AM (PST), and was also simulcast with AksyonTV.

 History

 Good Morning Club began airing on February 6, 2012, as a merger of two morning shows, namely Sapul sa Singko and Kumare Klub.
 Originally aired from 5:00-7:30 am, the program later cut its airing to two hours (from 5:00-7:00 am) and expanded to three hours (from 5:00-8:00 am) in 2013.
 It simulcasted on AksyonTV, as well as on Radyo5 92.3 News FM from 5:30-6:00 am.

-On October 14, 2013, as part of the launch of the network's Everyday All the Way campaign, the show underwent a reformat where it implemented a "4-in-1" format consisting of 'Good Morning, Grace' (which was later axed), 'Good Morning Sir!', 'Good Morning Girls' and 'Good Morning, MamuTin!'.
+On October 14, 2013, as part of the launch of the network's Everyday All the Way campaign, the show underwent a reformat where it implemented a "4-in-1" format consisting of Good Morning, Grace (which was later axed), Good Morning Sir!, Good Morning Girls and Good Morning, MamuTin!.
 At the same time, the program was also shortened to two hours (from 6:00-8:00 am), then expanded to 2 hours and 30 minutes (from 5:30-8:00 am).

 Good Morning Club aired its final episode on May 2, 2014, and was replaced by its former segment, Good Morning Ser, which began on May 5.